Does CVS Caremark Pass Buffett's Test?

 ROIC = net operating profit after taxes / Invested capital

 This one-size-fits-all calculation cuts out many of the legal accounting tricks (such as excessive debt) that managers use to boost earnings numbers, and it provides you with an apples-to-apples way to evaluate businesses, even across industries.
 The higher the ROIC, the more efficiently the company uses capital.

 Ultimately, we're looking for companies that can invest their money at rates that are higher than the cost of capital, which for most businesses is between 8% and 12%.
 Ideally, we want to see ROIC above 12%, at a minimum, and a history of increasing returns, or at least steady returns, which indicate some durability to the company's economic moat.

-Source: Capital IQ, a division of Standard & Poor's. *Because Rite Aid did not report an effective tax rate, we used a 35% effective tax rate for comparison.
+*Because RAD did not report an effective tax rate, we used a 35% effective tax rate.

 Businesses with consistently high ROIC show that they're efficiently using capital.
 They also have the ability to treat shareholders well, because they can then use their extra cash to pay out dividends to us, buy back shares, or further invest in their franchise.
 And healthy and growing dividends are something that Warren Buffett has long loved.

 So for more successful investments, dig a little deeper than the earnings headlines to find the company's ROIC.
 Add these companies to your Watchlist: